BlueFrog130/mcaddon/README.md

 ### Dev

-Builds and copies all assets over to `development_*_resources`.
+Builds and copies all assets over to `development_*_packs`.
 Then watches for changes and rebuilds whenever any file gets changed.

 ```bash
 npm run dev
 ```

 ### Package